 Our two programs are sponsored by the Clark School of Engineering Non-engineering students form a significant part of our interdisciplinary community.
 Coursework emphasizes the importance of interdisciplinary modes of inquiry to creating new scientific knowledge and technologies, and to understanding the social benefits that flow from them.

 Coursework also cultivates students' abilities to communicate orally and in writing, so that they are able to persuade and educate others.
 Through field trips and researcher interviews, the programs engage students in active learning techniques to cultivate their interests and explore careers.

 Guidelines for competing for the Charles D. Striffler Internship award of $1,500 will be posted soon.
-The 2011 award went to Ruth Ludlum, who earned the College Park Scholars citation in STS last spring.
-Read about Ruth's research.
+The 2013 award went to Tom Oeste, who earned the College Park Scholars citation in STS last spring.